 Introducing Ahoy! — A GUI for Helm

-Once installed, the chart release will appear below in the Installed Charts list, along with the chart’s essential information.
+Once a chart is installed, it appears in the Installed Charts list with essential information.

 A history button appears next to each installed chart, which, when clicked, displays a dropdown of all previous releases of the current chart.
 A rollback icon appears next to each previous release name, that lets you automatically roll your chart back to that release and view a new, updated history.